SAN ANTONIO RECALLS DEJOUNTE MURRAY FROM AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO RECALLS DEJOUNTE MURRAY FROM AUSTIN SPURS

-Murray posted a team-high 25 points to go along with 8 rebounds, 4 assists and 3 steals in 31 minutes last night against the Rio Grande Valley Vipers.
-In 12 total games with Austin, Murray has averaged 16.6 points, 7.4 rebounds, 6.7 assists and 2.08 steals in 34.0 minutes.
+Murray posted 14 points (7-12 FG), 10 rebounds and 7 assists in 33 minutes to help Austin to a 115-92 win over the Reno Bighorns earlier today.
+In two games with Austin this season, Murray is averaging 16.0 points, 8.0 rebounds and 7.0 assists in 35.0 minutes.

-The rookie guard has appeared in 18 games for San Antonio, averaging 2.4 points in 5.6 minutes.
+The first-year guard has played in six games with San Antonio, averaging 1.3 points in 3.8 minutes.